pumbaasdad/aws-account/README.md

                                      only contain lowercase alphanumeric characters and hyphens.
                 1. `system_restore_email` - Email address of the owner of the system-restore AWS sub-account.
 This must be different from the e-mail address used with your root account.
+                1. `terraform_cloud_token` - The API token created earlier that will allow this workspace to manage terraform cloud resources.
+This variable should be marked `sensitive`.
+                1. `terraform_cloud_organization` - The name of your Terraform Cloud organization.
+                1. `github_user` - The name of your github account that contains forks of the repositories being used.
+                1. `github_token` - The OAuth token created to give Terraform Cloud access to github.
             1. Environment Variables
                 1. `AWS_ACCESS_KEY_ID` - The root access key ID generated earlier.
                 1. `AWS_SECRET_ACCESS_KEY` - The root secret access key generated when creating the AWS account.
 This